Real-time optimal control for attitude-constrained solar sailcrafts via neural networks: Problem Formulation

 in which $\phi_{max} \in (0,\frac{\pi}{2})$ is a given parameter depending on the minimum acceptable level of the electric power generated by the solar sailcraft \cite{caruso2020effects}.
 It essentially sets the limits for the solar sailcraft's orientation with respect to the incoming solar rays.

 The ``force bubble'' of the ideal solar mentioned in Ref. \cite{mengali2007refined} due to attitude constraints is displayed in Fig.~\ref{Fig:force_bubble}.
 The colormap represents the value of $\beta$ in $[0.01892, 0.3784]$ (corresponding to a characteristic acceleration domain of $\rm {[0.1, 2]~mm/s^2}$).
 Then, for a given $r$, it is clear that $\beta$ defines the size of the force bubble, whereas $\phi_{max}$ determines its actual shape, as shown by the pink-dashed lines.
-Specifically, for $\phi_{max}$ to be $90$ deg, the SRP can only provide transverse acceleration, and the propulsive acceleration is constrained to the radial direction if $\phi_{max} = 0$.
+Specifically, the propulsive acceleration is constrained to the radial direction if $\phi_{max} = 0$.